spawnmarvel/linux-and-azure/bicep-deploy-linux/README.md

 ## Learn modules for Bicep

-* You have done many, log in and do them again and do the rest also.
+* You have done many, log in and do them again or just read to make notes.
-* Skip th CI/CD is much cost, focus on fundamentals and deployments script for configuration of apps.
+* Skip the CI/CD is much cost, focus on fundamentals and deployments script for configuration of apps.

 ### Build your first Bicep template TBD